jadecobra/python_tdd_exercises/source/AttributeError.rst

 ----

-Solve AttributeError by defining variables
+Solve an AttributeError by defining variables
 ----------------------------------------------

 RED: make it fail